In vivo evidence of blood flow slippage: failure of the no-slip boundary condition assumption: Methods

-\textbf{Data assimilation and optimization.} The measured data are first processed by spatial interpolation to obtain their representation $\mathbf{d}_{\text{MRI}}$ on the computational mesh, see end of Section~1 in Supporting Information for details.
+The measured data are first processed by spatial interpolation to obtain their representation $\mathbf{d}_{\text{MRI}}$ on the computational mesh (see end of Section~1 in Supplementary Material for details).
 To measure the difference between the given velocity data $\mathbf{d}_{\text{MRI}}$ and the velocity field $\mathbf{v}=\mathbf{v}(\vin, K)$ obtained by the solution of \eqref{eq:NS}--\eqref{Eq:bcs} and viewed as the function of $\vin$ and $K$ that we wish to determine, we introduce the functional $\mathcal{J}$ as the $L^2$ norm of their difference, i.e.,